pierre-jean/pierre-jean.github.io/source/_posts/2014-06-04-linux-boot-process.markdown

 categories: Linux
 ---

-{% img center /images/linux/power-on-1.jpg %}
+{% img center center /images/linux/power-on-1.jpg %}

 I'm getting more and more interested in how my system works "under the hood" lately.
 These fundations are essential to understand some behaviors / technical choices in technologies oriented for end users (such as [Docker][docker-site]).